avelino/avelino.run/content/lifestyle/alta-performance-com-dieta-baseada-em-plantas.md

 **Referências:**

-_1. Wooding DJ, Packer JE, Kato H, West DWD, Courtney-Martin G, Pencharz, PB, Moore DR. Increased protein requirements in female athletes after variable-intensity exercise.
+1. _Wooding DJ, Packer JE, Kato H, West DWD, Courtney-Martin G, Pencharz, PB, Moore DR. Increased protein requirements in female athletes after variable-intensity exercise.
 Med Sci Sports Exer.
 2017;49(11):2297-2304._

-_1. Thomas DT, Erdman KA, Burke LM.
+1. _Thomas DT, Erdman KA, Burke LM.
 Position of the Academy of Nutrition and Dietetics, Dietitians of Canada, and the American College of Sports Medicine: nutrition and athletic performance.
 J Acad Nutr Diet.
 2016;116(3):501-28._

-_1. Rebouche CJ.
+1. _Rebouche CJ.
 Carnitine.
 In: Shils ME, Olson JA, Shike M, Ross AC (eds).
 Modern Nutrition in Health and Disease, 9th Edition.
 Lippincott Williams & Wilkins, New York, 1999, pp.505-12._

-_1. Fuhrman J and Ferreri DM.
+1. _Fuhrman J and Ferreri DM.
 Fueling the vegetarian (vegan) athlete.
 Curr Sports Med Rep. 2010;9(4):233-41._

-_Heidi Strickler, RD, CSSD, METS I, ISAK I is a Registered Sports Dietitian with eNRG Performance.
+1. _Heidi Strickler, RD, CSSD, METS I, ISAK I is a Registered Sports Dietitian with eNRG Performance.
 An avid endurance athlete, triathlete, and ultra-runner herself, she has a passion for providing nutrition coaching to endurance athletes.
 She also specializes in plant-based nutrition, female physiology, and collegiate athlete nutrition.
 In July, she will graduate with a Master’s degree in Sports Nutrition from Liverpool John Moores University in England, United Kingdom.
 Find out more about Heidi at enrgperformance.com._